 Describe yourself and your project.
 How did you get the idea?

-I am one of the co-founders of the company Animus Home AB.
-We have developed a platform giving people better and smarter homes.
+I’m a product developer and tech enthusiast.
+I’m one of the co-founders of the company Animus Home AB.
+We develop products for smarter and better homes.
 The product is a gateway called Animus Heart and it collects all the smart home devices into one place.
-They are then handled from a user-friendly interface through the web or mobile app.
+They are then handled from one user-friendly interface through the web or mobile app.
 Through the interface the user can directly control a single device, schedule events and also use home apps.

 Who are you?
 Previous education/jobs/ experiences etc.

 I am a positive guy with a creative mind.
-I was born in Albania, but have lived in Sweden my whole life.
-I have studied Mechanical Engineering for almost five years now and finishing my Master Thesis in product development this semester.
-I have worked on this product for almost two years now and before this I was a self-educated web developer working in my own Web Agency, Memoria.
+I was born in Kosovo, but have lived in Sweden my whole life basically.
+I studied Mechanical Engineering in LTH, specialized in product development.
+I have worked on this product with my two brothers for almost three years now and before this project I was a self-educated web developer working in my own Web Agency, Memoria.

 What will you do during these three months?
 How will you spend the time?

 During these months I will mainly focus on the development of our hApp World.
 A platform where our users can download ready made smart home solutions for their homes.
 Work will consist of improving the concept and finishing all UI for it.
 I will also work on daily tasks as building partnerships and managing the rest of the team.